MinecraftCapes/minecraftcapes-mod/README.md

 # MinecraftCapes Mod
-This respository contains the actual mod for MinecraftCapes.
+This repository contains the actual mod for MinecraftCapes.
 The mod itself is simple.
 It downloads textures from https://minecraftcapes.net and then applies them in game.

-There are Forge and Fabric versions with Forge 1.8.9 and Forge 1.12.2 having LabyMod support.
+1.17.1+ is using the [MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) to simplify Forge, NeoForge and Fabric builds.

 ## Authors